Hyunk3l/hyunk3l/README.md

 Hello there 👋

-I'm Fabri (Fabrizio), an Italian Software Engineer living in Barcelona, Spain.
+I'm Fabri (Fabrizio), an Italian 🇮🇹 Software Engineer 🧑‍💻 living in Barcelona, Spain 🇪🇸.

 I'm passionate about Programming in general, eXtreme Programming (TDD, Pairing, etc.), Clean Code and Domain-Driven Design.

 I'm currently working as a Principal Engineer at N26, a 100% digital and online bank.

 ## Where you can find me